Learning from Lived Experience Leaders Workshop - Day 2:

 I live, love and work on the unceded lands of the Wurundjeri Woi Wurrung people of the Kulin Nations and long for healing and empowerment of First Nations people.
 While I do not want to benefit from white privilege, I acknowledge that I do benefit from moving through the world as a white person.

 I was born into low socioeconomic status and am immensely grateful to now have my physical, emotional, safety, and social needs met and for the opportunities that have come to me since attending university and learning how to perform class drag.
 I acknowledge that I have access to healthcare, including gender affirming therapy which is both life-saving and life-enhancing, which I believe are basic rights and freedoms that all humans should be guaranteed.
-I feel proud to be an openly out genderqueer person and be able to use my lived experience and person-centred approaches in my work with clients, and to do research and create spaces to benefit the trans and gender diverse community to which I belong.
+I feel proud to be an openly out genderqueer person and be able to use my lived experience and person-centered approaches in my work with clients, and to do research and create spaces to benefit the trans and gender diverse community to which I belong.
 I have co-authored peer-reviewed publications that provide clinical guidance to practitioners from a strengths-based framework, as I am dedicated to changing the disempowering trans misery narrative that exists within cisgenderism.

 I utilise Emotion Focused Therapy (EFT) in my clinical client work and aim to first create safety, then use emotions as a compass to uncover unmet core needs, and realistic removal of barriers to self-determination, to take actions to meet needs, within unfair macro systems.
 I feel humbled to witness and share these journeys within the community that I belong to and would like to increase lateral community love.